 As our treatment approach is centered on treating the whole person, we offer a number of experiential programs to best help you heal.
 Some of these programs include:

 - Expressive therapy

-Discharge planning begins the moment you begin your stay with us.
-We make sure that your continuing care plan is ready to be enacted the minute you walk out our doors.
+Discharge planning begins the moment you begin your stay at our treatment center.
+We make sure that your continuing care plan is ready to be enacted the minute you walk out of our clinic.
 When discharge time comes, you will meet with a therapist to ensure that you are properly connected to helpful resources in the community so that you are able to smoothly transition to your next level of care.
 We will help to set you up with stable housing and can help you secure a place of employment.

 At Pacific Grove Hospital, we offer two step-down options for patients that have completed our inpatient program.
 Our partial hospitalization program (PHP) is held Monday through Friday from 8AM until 3PM and includes individual, group, and family therapy as well as educational information.
 People in this program are able to receive treatment during the day and return home in the evening – allowing a slow integration back into their lives.
 Additionally, we have an intensive outpatient program (IOP) which is similar to our PHP, but is held three days a week.
 Finally, some clients feel they have made enough progress at our clinic that they are ready to return home with referrals for traditional outpatient therapy.